 - 1. To exhibit beef cattle, dairy cattle, swine, sheep, meat goats, dairy goats, poultry, and rabbits.
 ALL 4-H members in Indiana must be certified through the Indiana 4-H Livestock Quality of Care program by May 15.
 This training is offered in person several times. - 2.
 Livestock exhibitors MUST be enrolled in each livestock project he/she is taking by May 15.
 Livestock projects CANNOT be added after May 15.
 This includes identifying all livestock animals correctly in 4HOnline or on a paper form (Poultry Only) on or before May 15. - 3.
 Pay the State 4-H Program Fee in full by May 15.
 If the program fee is not paid, you will not be allowed to exhibit your animal(s) at the fair. - 4.
-Fairgrounds Cleanup: There will be a Fairgrounds Cleanup Day on Saturday, July 13th from 8am to 12pm.
+Fairgrounds Cleanup: There will be a Fairgrounds Cleanup Day on Saturday, July 12th from 8am to 12pm.
 The REQUIRED Livestock Exhibitor Meeting will be held on this date at 9am in the Livestock Show Arena. - 5.
-Livestock Check-In: Animals that will be staying at the 4-H Fairgrounds during the 4-H Fair are required to check-in and be cleared by a vet between 7am to 10am on Sunday, July 21st.
+Livestock Check-In: Animals that will be staying at the 4-H Fairgrounds during the 4-H Fair are required to check-in and be cleared by a vet between 5pm to 9pm on Saturday, July 19th.
 Mini 4-H members who are only bringing an animal for the mini show may bring the animal the day of the show and take it home immediately afterward.
 Vet check will take place along the road at the bottom of the hill to the barns.
 All vehicles must be parked either in Hornady Park, or at the 4-H Building during vet check. - 6.
-Animals Leaving Early: All animals are expected to remain on the 4-H Fairgrounds until after the auction on Friday, July 26th.
-Animals will be released on Friday, July 26th at 9pm.
+Animals Leaving Early: All animals are expected to remain on the 4-H Fairgrounds until, July 25th.
+Animals will be released on Friday, July 25th at 9am.
 If an animal needs to leave the Fairgrounds early, please submit a Livestock Early Release Form to the Livestock Committee explaining the reason and deliver it to the Extension Office no later than two weeks prior to check-in.
 The Early Release Form can be found at the back of the Scoop. - 7.
-Overnight Passes: Anyone wishing to stay overnight at the 4-H Fair must complete and sign an overnight pass and deliver it to the Extension Office no later than Friday, July 12th.
-Forms received after this date may not be considered. - 8.
 Any obviously diseased, malnourished, or uncared for animals as deemed by either a veterinarian, the respective species superintendent, or an Extension Office staff member, will not be allowed to exhibit and will be sent home.